-We all know that Pakistan is a developing country and the government is working hard to ensure that every student will get the required rights.
-After 2016 many new reforms have been introduced to ensure that more students will get a chance to continue their education.
+Pakistan is a developing country, and the government is working hard to ensure that every student will get the rights they deserve.
+Since 2016, many new reforms have been introduced to ensure that more students get the chance to continue their education.
 Scholarships and student aid are commonplace within higher education, but in 2017 there have been a series of changes to further improve standards of education in Pakistan.

 Technologically based studies